Frequently asked questions

 Find the answers you need...

 If you attend one of our Kent Schools and are in Year 11, your school will issue your login details during the Autumn term.
 If you have not received them, please contact your school in the first instance.
-If they are unable to supply these, please Get in Touch with the KentChoices Team.
+If they are unable to supply these, please Get in touch with the KentChoices Team.

 Yes, you can.
 Please Self-register an account here which will enable you to apply for sixth form and college courses in Kent.